warpstreamlabs/bento/website/docs/components/inputs/http_server.md

 Creates a websocket connection, where payloads received on the socket are passed through the pipeline as a batch of one message.

 :::caution Endpoint Caveats
-Components within a Benthos config will register their respective endpoints in a non-deterministic order.
+Components within a Bento config will register their respective endpoints in a non-deterministic order.
 This means that establishing precedence of endpoints that are registered via multiple `http_server` inputs or outputs (either within brokers or from cohabiting streams) is not possible in a predictable way.

 This ambiguity makes it difficult to ensure that paths which are both a subset of a path registered by a separate component, and end in a slash (`/`) and will therefore match against all extensions of that path, do not prevent the more specific path from matching against requests.